-- b) Each os us has “3 integrated brains” and 7 key “mental muscles”
+- We need to train our “3 integrated brains” and 7 key “mental muscles”

-- c) Good brain exercise requires novelty, variety and practice.
+- Good brain exercise requires novelty, variety and practice.

-- d) Doing our best at work and life helps train our brains.
-Training our brains helps us do our best at work and in life
+- Doing our best at work and life helps train our brains.
+Training our brains helps us do our best at work and in life.

 We went through some areas relevant to business life, through the eyes of neuroscience